wkumari/draft-wkumari-owe/README.md

 8. Acknowledgements

-   The authors wish to thank some folk.
+   The authors would like to thank a bunch of people, including Ted Hardie, Chris Morrow.

 9. References